Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ## Connecting to a Project

-* First, in the OpenShift AI Dashboard application, navigate to the Data Science Projects menu on the left:
+* First, in the OpenShift AI Dashboard, navigate to the Data Science Projects menu on the left:

 ![02-02-ds-proj-nav](02-02-ds-proj-nav.png)